barrymoo/nolecture/README.md

 ### Building a Notebook

 The `nolecture.py` tool simply concatenates content written in Jupyter Notebooks into a single Notebook which you can share with your students.
-I originally worked on [tapestry](https://github.com/barrymoo/tapestry) which was a single notebook, but I found iterations on the notebooks annoying.
-Now you can focus on single concepts at a time and pick and choose the pieces you want.
+I originally worked on [tapestry](https://github.com/barrymoo/tapestry) which was a single notebook, but I found iterations on the notebooks difficult.

-Because Jupyter Notebooks are JSON, I define concatenatations in JSON.
+Additionally tapestry was broken up into beginner, intermediate, and advanced notebooks but I wanted all users to see the same content.
+Advanced users will just progress more rapidly.
+The separation allows the content creator to focus on single concepts at a time and make sure it is self-contained.
+Notebooks should not depend on cells ran from other notebooks.
+It is fine to include reminders about concepts they would have previously gained.
+Jupyter Notebooks are JSON and therefore I decided to define concatenatations as JSON.
 Example (from `notebooks/functions.json`):

 ```json
 {